nicholaswmin/dyno/README.md

 ```

 Every value, default or custom, is tracked as a [Histogram][hgram],
-so every recorded value has tracked `min`, `mean(avg)`, `max` properties.
+so every recorded value has tracked `min`, `mean(avg)`, `max` etc properties.

-The most important histogram property is the `mean` since it tracks
+This is necessary because the [`statistical mean`][mean] is required to
+make decent approximations about runtime performance, since it provides a
-a denoised and normalised measurement of runtime durations.
+de-noised and normalised measurement of runtime performance.

-Some measurements are recorded by default, while others can be
-self-recorded.

 ### Custom timings